IshanMehta115/Applied-Cryptography/Assignment-1/AES/README.md

 ## Security Note

 Please exercise caution when working with encryption algorithms.
-Ensure that you follow best practices for secure key management and use encryption responsibly. <br>
+Ensure that you follow best practices for secure key management and use encryption responsibly.
-**Although the algorithm is correct.
-It is advised to not use it in real-life.**